-As experienced nursing home abuse lawyers, we know that nursing home injuries and death are part of providing end-of-life care for vulnerable seniors.
-However, not every instance is an accident — despite what those with management, service, and ownership interests in the long-term care industry would have you believe sometimes it is simply neglect.
+As experienced nursing home abuse lawyers, we know that nursing home injuries and death can be part of providing end-of-life care for vulnerable seniors.
+However, not every instance is an accident.
+Despite what those with management, service, and ownership interests in the long-term care industry would have you believe sometimes it is simply neglect.

 Some situations go beyond the norm.
 Some losses should never happen, and some that are inevitable are made worse or accelerated by negligence, incompetence, or malicious action on the part of responsible parties.
 If you believe your loss falls into one of those categories, our nursing home abuse attorneys in Schaumburg might be able to help you Claim Your Justice™.
 Contact us today to discuss your case.

 When you have an elderly loved one in a nursing home or assisted-living facility in Illinois, it can be difficult to know when to call a lawyer about elder abuse concerns.
 Unfortunately, your suspicions might be well-founded.
 Nursing home abuse and neglect occur more frequently than you might think.